*Updated October 28, 2021

-The U.S. Department of Education is your lender, but federal loans are serviced by nine loan servicing organizations/companies assigned to help the government manage the billing and other services for your loan.
+The U.S. Department of Education is your lender, but federal loans are serviced by loan servicing organizations/companies assigned to help the government manage the billing and other services for your loan.

 FedLoan Servicing is one of the largest student loan servicers.
 It is an organization established by the Pennsylvania Higher Education Assistance Agency (PHEAA) to help service federal student loans.
 While there are eight other loan servicers, FedLoan is the only one authorized to help manage the Public Service Loan Forgiveness (PSLF) and the Teacher Education Assistance for College and Higher Education (TEACH) Grant programs.

 NOTE: PHEAA did not renew its contract with the Department of Education when its contract ended on December 14, 2021.
 Federal loans serviced by FedLoan Servicing are being transferred to MOHELA, Edfinancial, and Nelnet.
 Be on the lookout for notices regarding the transition.